gustafn/docker-ns/naviserver/README.md

 > **The container provides a stable internal layout.
 > The host provides site-specific resources via environment variables and mounts.**

+The `nsd_*` variables refer to the variables in the default configuration file [nsd-config.tcl](https://github.com/naviserver-project/naviserver/blob/main/nsd-config.tcl) (see top section) in the NaviServer GitHub repository.

 All commonly used configuration knobs are exposed via environment variables, without the need to edit the Compose file.